 Reno: “No. I just… I didn’t want to destroy the only thing I’ve got left, those stories about how great I was.”

 While this was an engaging story that attempted to prove author Bernard Malamud wrong, that wasn’t its only asset.
 The wives of the lead male characters steal just about every scene that they are in.
 It’s such a kick to watch Elly Dundee (Holly Palance – yes, Jack Palance’s daughter) and Gigi Hightower (Pamela Reed – another undervalued actor) suffer along, fight with, and agonize over their husband’s football wounds and vexations.
 Add in some absolutely priceless sports-tinged dialogue between the couples and any man (married or not) can surely relate.

-Shelton’s screenplay didn’t make the mistake (as so many do) of treating the women in the men’s lives as clueless or uncaring to their mates’ desires or work, in general.
+Shelton’s screenplay didn’t make the mistake, as so many do, of treating the women in the men’s lives as clueless or uncaring to their mates’ desires or work, in general.
 Or their astonishing knowledge of sports, in particular.
-As a writer, Ron’s consistently shown a fondness for scripting strong, quick-witted women — all the while letting them be sexy at it, as well.
-Elly’s bedroom strip-tease football monologue should be immortalized for all time, IMHO.
+As a writer, Ron has consistently shown a fondness for scripting strong, quick-witted women — all the while letting them be sexy at it, as well.
+Elly’s bedroom strip-tease football monologue should be immortalized for all time, in my humble opinion.

 Add to this a cast littered with some of the most recognizable and wonderful character actors in film and TV.
 Donald Moffat, M. Emmet Walsh, Kathleen Freeman, etc. gave the film a memorable mix of talent.

 Reno: “Get on the field and shut up, Luther!”

 Luther: “Reno, you’re a prick, and you always were a prick.”